HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/frag_grenade.md

   - This is usually not a challenge but can be if you are in an enclosed space.
 - If your opponent utilizes "grenade spamming", you can try to rush forward and out-DPS them close range using a weapon such as the [Flues](/weapons/guns/flues).

+## Grenade Boosting (WIP)
+This is a special techique that abuses the behaviour of frag grenades pushing other frag grenades.
+It involves throwing two or more grenades next to each other to get more range than the normal maximum throw distance.
+(Discovered by Lava and Kenos)

+### The easy way, most consistent, but requires planning
+- While not moving both the player and mouse, throw two or more grenades near you, and then moving out to avoid the explosion
+- Each grenade will boost each other consistently
+- Point in the opposite direction you want to aim

+### The less consistent, but on the fly way
+- Cook a grenade for (0-2 seconds, longer cook time = more range), and throw it at 2.4 game grids range (about less than max throwing range)
+- Immediately after the first grenade, throw another in the same direction with a slightly longer throw distance
+- The first grenade will explode and boost the second
+- Point in the direction you want to aim at

+### The disadvantages
+- There is a large risk factor to grenade boosting, as interference from obstacles (ie. trees) and other explosions (ie. enemy frag grenades) can make grenade boosting inconsistent and may boost a grenade back to you, exploding you
+- Grenade boosts are well telegraphed and can be easily predicted, you can only really use this with scope advantage
+- It can waste a lot of frags

 # Obtaining
 Frag Grenades can sometimes be obtained from [Regular Crates](/obstacles/regular_crate), but are much more often dropped from (Grenade Crates)[/obstacles/grenade_crate].